plming/Minesweeper/README.md

-# minesweeper-in-C
+# Minesweeper
-Minesweeper written in C
+This is Minesweeper game written in C.
+The game starts with 9*9 cells, 10 mines.
+(You can change it through #define in main.c)

+# Development Environment
+* Visual Studio 2019 Community

 # How To Play
-* WSAD to move
+* WSAD to move cursor
-* SPACE to uncover
+* SPACE to uncover a cell
-* M to flag
+* M to flag in a cell

-# Feature
-It uncovers around cells automatically, when you click 0 cells.
+# What I study for making it.
+Regression: When you uncover the cell with no mines around, it uncovers around cells automatically.

+# I made it on...
+on the first semester of the 1st year.
+`2020.04`